Revolut Cryptocurrency Feature

 But if you’re looking for the easiest way to buy your first bitcoin (BTC)?
 Check out Coinbase.

 When you signup to Coinbase through this link, you’ll receive a $10 (approx. £7) bonus (paid in bitcoin) when you buy more than $100 (approx. £77) of bitcoin.
 Seems like a no-brainer.

 Anything to add?

-What do you think of this new feature?
+What do you think of Revolut’s in-app cryptocurrency exchange?

-Let me know in the comments section below.
+Let me know in the comments section below!

 If you’re interested in seeing buy bitcoin on Revolut looks like, check out this album.